allenthomas01/allenthomas01/README.md

   > - __Currently in my third year pursuing B.Tech in Computer Science and Engineering (CSE) from <a href="http://www.rit.ac.in/">RIT, Govt Engg College, Kottayam</a>, affiliated with <a href="https://www.ktu.edu.in/">KTU University</a>.__
 - 🔭 I’m currently working on: __My projects__
 - 🌱 I’m currently learning: __MongoDB,Nodejs,PostgreSQL__
-- 💬 Ask me about: __Software development,Web,CL,Linux,FOSS,Movies.....__
+- 💬 Ask me about: __Software development,Web,CL,Linux,FOSS,Stories.....__
 - 🌩️ Fun fact: __I love tweaking software and customising it.
 So I play around them a lot.__
 - ⚡ Super Fun fact: __Linux is my favourite playground! and NO, I don't use Arch btw 🙃__